Handing back the railway to your services at a higher speed is a top priority for our engineers.

-Consolidation of the new ballast is key to ensure the new track is laid upon a solid foundation to prevent dynamic movement during normal running of trains.
+Consolidation of the new ballast – the stones on the track bed – is key to ensure we lay new track on a solid foundation to prevent dynamic movement during normal running of trains.

-We have designed our engineering assurance process to focus on the installation quality to prove we can open the track at a higher speed and reduce the impact on the passengers.
+We’ve designed our engineering assurance process to focus on the installation quality to prove we can open the track at a higher speed and reduce the impact on services.

 In addition to the engineering monitoring requirements, we remove all temporary joints during the core weekend works because temporary joints only allow trains to run at 50mph.

-Our strategy has been to focus first on removing the speed restrictions that have had the highest impact on passenger services.
+Our strategy has been to focus first on removing the speed restrictions that have had the highest impact on your services.

-On our Wessex route in recent weeks, we have cut the total number of temporary speed restrictions – planned and emergency temporary speed restrictions – from a high of 73 in September to just 30 in May, allowing trains to run at 80mph.
+On our Wessex route in recent years, we cut the total number of temporary speed restrictions – planned and emergency temporary speed restrictions – from a high of 73 in September 2018 to just 30 in May 2019, allowing trains to run at 80mph.

-It follows even greater success during our Christmas season upgrades – on 28 December, the line at Milton Keynes Central returned to use by train operators at 125mph in our 100th high-speed handback of 2018.
+It follows even greater success during our Christmas season upgrades – on 28 December 2018, the line at Milton Keynes Central returned to use by train operators at 125mph in our 100th high-speed handback of that year.